cstcyr/libopencm3-nucleo-f303re/examples/miniblink/README.md

 This is the smallest-possible example program using libopencm3.

 It's intended for the ST NUCLEO-F303RE eval board.
-It should blink the blue LED on the board.
+It should blink the green LED on the board.